Last Updated on October 3, 2021 by Dave Farquhar

 Ryobi tools are made by Techtronic Industries (TTI), an OEM for many other brands.
-Its tools are aimed at consumers, and designed to be equivalent in quality to Black and Decker.
+Ryobi tools are aimed at consumers, and designed to be equivalent in quality to Black and Decker.

-If Ryobi is better than Black and Decker, it’s an accident
+If Ryobi is much better than Black and Decker, it’s an accident

 TTI is a rival of Stanley Black and Decker, and like its rival, TTI positions its tools at several price points.
 TTI also sells tools under the Ridgid and Milwaukee brand names.
 Ridgids are better than Ryobis, and Milwaukees are better still, but they also come at correspondingly higher price points.

 Using different brand names for different grades of tools helps both companies preserve the reputation of their highest-margin tool lines.
 That’s why you don’t see a label on the box saying something like, “By the makers of Milwaukee tools.”
 Associating the two brands will dilute Milwaukee’s standing more than it will help Ryobi’s.
 TTI doesn’t want people buying a Ryobi reciprocating saw thinking it’s 90% as good as a Milwaukee Sawzall at half the price.

 They want you to buy the Ryobi, think of it as a knockoff, then replace it with a genuine Sawzall if you wear out the Ryobi.
 And then, if you buy a Sawzall and like it, they hope you’ll buy a Milwaukee drill and circular saw too, since they use the same battery system.

 Alternatively, if you buy a Ryobi and it turns out to be good enough for you, they know they’ll make good money selling you replacement batteries, and other tools that use the same battery system.
 Forget about using Ryobi batteries in Milwaukees though.
 They don’t fit.